HusseinKasim/Chatbot/README.md

 - Testing using pytest (IN PROGRESS)
 - CI/CD Pipeline using GitHub Actions for automated testing and Render deployment
 - Deployed on Render + Supabase
+- AWS S3 used for user document storage

 -----